Menu

 Whiplash

 Whiplash is a serious neck injury that happens when a person’s neck is subject to forceful, rapid back-and-forth movement.
-It is called ‘whiplash’ because the movement that causes it is like cracking a whip.
 Whiplash is frequently dismissed as a minor injury, but that could not be further from the truth.
 Victims can have chronic pain and discomfort for years and have to spend thousands of dollars on physical therapy, chiropractic care, acupuncture, and pain management medication.

 Traumatic brain injuries (TBI)